 Getting around Mexico is easy once you know the right phrases.
-These aren't textbook translations — they're the exact words Mexicans use for directions, taxis, buses, and hotels.
+Fluency isn't translating faster.
+It's Situation, Chunk, Response: you read the moment, the phrase comes out, the conversation keeps moving.
+These aren't textbook translations.
+They're the exact words Mexicans use for directions, taxis, buses, and hotels.
 Learn these and you'll never feel stranded.

 Asking for Directions